mlipper/mvc/README.md

 ## What is this?

-This project is a playground for messing around with the Spring Framework and Spring Boot without a lot of silly, distracting real code to get in the way.
+My personal funhouse for messing around with auto-(magical|maniacal) Spring Framework and Spring Boot configuration.

 ### Reference Documentation